KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

 - Before making any plan, please make sure your project will **NOT** be affected by any days off
 - For vacation < 3 days, please notify the team at least 3 days in advance
 - For vacation ≥ 3 days, please plan it at least 3 weeks ahead
-- Please send the reminder to the team and copy your clients abot the vacation couple days ahead
+- Please send the reminder to the team and copy your clients about the vacation couple days ahead
 - Please set up the auto-reply email:

   File > Automatic Replies (Out of Office) > (select) Send automatic replies during time range<br/>